5 simple tips to improve your paddle technique

-Ever watched those surfers who get outback in a matter of seconds and wonder how they do it?
-Or those who do just two paddles and get straight onto the wave?
-These surfers have got their paddle technique dialled – they make it look effortless!
+Ever watched surfers who get out back in a matter of seconds and wondered how they do it, or those who do just two paddles and get straight onto the wave?
+These surfers have their paddle technique dialled, they make it look effortless.

-The better your paddle, the quicker you’ll be and the more waves you’ll catch!
-So it’s really worth investing some time into practising your movement.
+The better your paddle, the quicker you will be and the more waves you will catch.
+It is worth investing some time in practising your movement.

-If you’re new to surfing, paddling can be completely exhausting.
-Even when you’re a more experienced surfer, the wrong technique it can still leave your shoulders and arms burning before you’ve even reached the lineup.
+If you are new to surfing, paddling can be exhausting.
+Even when you are more experienced, the wrong technique can leave your shoulders and arms burning before you have even reached the line-up.

 Sound familiar?
-No worries!
-We’ve got 5 simple tips to help you perfect your paddle.
+No worries, here are five simple tips to help you perfect your paddle.

 1. Positioning

-It is really important to keep straight and centred.
-Imagine there is a straight line down the middle of your board.
-Line your nose and the tips of your toes up along this line, so half your body is on either side.
+Keep straight and centred.
+Imagine a line down the middle of your board.
+Line your nose and toes up along this line, so half your body is on either side.

-Don’t lie too far forward.
-You don’t want the nose of your board to sink.
-Likewise, don’t lie too far back; this will create drag and lot of extra work for yourself.
-If you’re on a foamie or mini-mal, try keeping your toes just off the tail of the board – it’s a great way to get the right feel.
+Do not lie too far forward, you do not want the nose of your board to sink.
+Likewise, do not lie too far back, as this creates drag and extra work.
+If you are on a foamie or mini-mal, try keeping your toes just off the tail of the board to find the sweet spot.

 2. Legs

-Try and keep your legs together and raise your feet slightly – This will engage your core and help keep you stable as you drive forward with your paddles – Just watch how the girls on the World Tour paddle.
+Keep your legs together and raise your feet slightly.
+This engages your core and helps keep you stable as you drive forward with each paddle.
+Just watch how the women on the World Tour paddle.

 3. Arm strokes

-Let’s start with the hands.
-You want to create little scoops; fingers closed but hands relaxed.
-Paddle in LONG freestyle swim strokes down the length of your board, one after the other.
-Use the rails of your board as a guide if you need; you don’t want to waste any energy on pushing water sideways.
+Create little scoops with your hands, fingers closed but relaxed.
+Paddle in long, freestyle swim strokes down the length of your board, one after the other.
+Use the rails as a guide, you do not want to waste energy pushing water sideways.

-Bent elbows allow you to reach forward for your next paddle whilst maintaining momentum.
-Try not to make a splash, fingertips are what should enter the water first.
+Bent elbows allow you to reach forward while maintaining momentum.
+Keep splashes to a minimum, fingertips should enter the water first.

 4. Elbows

-At the start of each stroke your elbows should be high and your hand and forearm should enter the water in a vertical position, which will help propel you forward with a greater surface area, for a greater length of time.
+At the start of each stroke your elbows should be high, with your hand and forearm entering the water vertically.
+This propels you forward with greater surface area for a longer time.

 5. Head

 Keep your head up and arch your back when paddling.
-Tightening your core and pushing your hips into the board will help with your mobility and stability.
+Tighten your core and push your hips into the board to improve mobility and stability.

 Bonus tip

-Want to improve your strength?
-Check out our Upper Body Work-Out for surfers.
+Want to build your paddle strength?
+Try our upper body workout for surfers.